 EHC Community Organizers provide lead poisoning education to at-risk families, assist parents in getting their children tested for lead poisoning, and help them remove lead hazards through available programs.

-Get more information on our lead-safe housing programs.
+Get more information on our lead-safe housing programs and San Diego's Safe and Healthy Homes project.

 Children are at the highest risk of lead poisoning due to their frequent hand-to-mouth behavior, small stature, rapidly developing nervous system and high absorption of lead compared to adults.
 Although the outcomes of lead poisoning are serious and long lasting, the symptoms are subtle.
 The best way to know if a child has lead poisoning is to have a blood lead test.